Andre3-3/Conduction-Meter-Arduino-Code/README.md

 # Conduction-Meter-Arduino-Code

-This is the code to run on the Arduino Nano Check out the project page to get instructions on how to install.
+This is a project built and programed for the Kal Secondary Science Department.
+It is designed to mesure the reletive conduction of any matireal placed across the output probes